1. Blog

 Does Dog Food Play a Role in Stress?

 Modifying your dog’s diet may help to reduce his stress level.
-Oxidative stress, created by a physical or emotional stress response in your dog, can result in chronic health problems, including cardiovascular disease, gastrointestinal problems, immune system dysfunction, and abnormal behaviors.
+Oxidative stress, created by a physical or emotional stress response in your dog, can result in health problems, including cardiovascular disease, gastrointestinal problems, immune system dysfunction, and abnormal behaviors.

 By regulating your dog’s intake of dietary elements like antioxidants and probiotics and avoiding overcooked food, you can help relieve your dog’s stress levels.
 Additionally, certain foods containing elements like B vitamins and tryptophan can help alleviate a dog’s stress.